Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 We repeated the experiments at least 20 times, requesting both namespaces twice in each iteration.
 The average results for both namespaces are reported in Table \ref{tab:ndn}.
-Although the Hermes approach is up to 12\% slower than the direct approach, and its latency is slightly higher, it provides global reachability and load balancing, facilitating the development and usage of the NDN architecture while maintaining reliability, even when NDN uses UDP faces.
+Although the Hermes approach is up to 12\% slower than the direct approach when downloading large file sizes and its latency is slightly higher, it provides various load-balancing features.
+This facilitates the development and usage of the NDN architecture even when NDN uses UDP faces.